yangzhi-psy/gRAICAR/tutorial/tutorial.md

 ### More details
-The gRAICAR outputs are organized into the following directories/files under the specified output directory (see '_demo/output_'):
+The gRAICAR outputs are organized into the following directories/files under the specified output directory (see '_demo/output_' and [full directory tree of the demonstration](../demo/directoryTree.txt):

 - _compMaps:_ a directory containing weighted averaged group-level component maps, e.g., _comp001.nii.gz_.
 If the '_Save Movies of Component Maps_' option is checked, the movies are also included in this directory, e.g., _movie\_comp001.nii.gz_.
 The movie files are 4-D datasets with the last dimension as subjects.
 - _computeFile:_ a directory saving the partitions of the full similarity matrix between all ICA components from all subjects.
 These are intermediate results.